Skip to main content

 Least-Privilege: Restricting to Specific Models

 The policy above uses "Resource": "*" for broad access.
-If your organization requires least-privilege, you can scope the Resource field to specific regions or individual models.
-Restrict to a single region:
+To scope to specific regions or models: Restrict to a single region:

 arn:aws:bedrock:us-east-1::foundation-model/*

-Restrict to multiple specific models:
+Restrict to specific models:

 "Resource": [